 A first step any departing business owner should take is to carefully evaluate the critical people in the company that can be decision-makers.
 Any owner of a profitable business knows that their key employees are responsible for a large part of the company’s success.
 Identifying potential successors for the most crucial roles in the company is not only a smart ongoing business strategy but will be essential to a smooth business transition.

 In many cases, your top people may not be family members, and this will very likely present a conflict.
-When transitioning a business under these circumstances, the business owner must communicate the plan to both family members and key employees.
+When family business succession planning under these circumstances, the business owner must communicate the plan to both family members and key employees.
 Otherwise, clashes will inevitably arise.

 Key employees must feel respected and valued for their past contributions to the business and their ability to be a factor moving forward.
 The last thing any organization going through a transition needs is disgruntled key employees who are willing to pick up and move to a competitor because they feel underappreciated.